fkromer/awesome-embedded-linux/readme.md

 ### Container Orchestration Distributions

 - [k3os](https://k3os.io/) - Linux distribution designed to remove as much OS maintenance as possible in a Kubernetes cluster.
 It is specifically designed to only have what is needed to run k3s.
+- [metalk8s](https://github.com/scality/metalk8s) - An opinionated Kubernetes distribution with a focus on long-term on-prem deployments.
 - [Photon OS](https://vmware.github.io/photon/) - Open source, minimal Linux container host that is optimized for cloud-native applications, cloud platforms and VMware infrastructure but runs on ARM as well.
 Supports Docker (container runtime) as well as Mesons and Kubernetes (container orchestration).
 - [Talos](https://www.talos.dev/) - Talos is a modern OS designed to be secure, immutable, and minimal.
 Its purpose is to host Kubernetes clusters, so it is tightly integrated with Kubernetes.
+- [Pharos](https://k8spharos.dev/) - Deploy and run Kubernetes workloads at any scale on any infrastructure.

 ### Container Runtime Distributions